CLOSE

 long* lptr = reinterpret_cast<long*>(vptr); // From void* to unrelated type

-• Can lead to undefined behavior if misused.
+• May lead to undefined behavior.

 OperatorSafe?Runtime Checked?Use Case

-static_cast✔️ Yes❌ NoBasic conversions between related types
+static_cast✔️ Yes❌ NoBasic conversions between related types.

 dynamic_cast✔️ Yes✔️ YesDowncasting in polymorphic hierarchies